halaar/solar-gardens-pennsylvania/README.md

 1. Legal, Business Plan, Regulatory, Insurance, Interconnect

--Develop business plan with Small Business Development center.
+- Develop business plan with Small Business Development center.
--Non Profit legal work is expensive.
+- Non Profit legal work is expensive.
 This is a one-time fee and others in Pennsylvania could use the same nonprofit.
--During discovery, use separate accounts for money.
+- During discovery, use separate accounts for money.
--Find general Interconnect fees for smaller .5-10 KW, 10-50 KW, and larger systems.
+- Find general Interconnect fees for smaller .5-10 KW, 10-50 KW, and larger systems.
--Cover solar panels and non-profit with insurance.
+- Cover solar panels and non-profit with insurance.

 2. Land